Kathybui732/sweater-weather/README.md

 # README

-Sweater Weather is a back-end application designed to satisfy wireframes presented by a front end team.
-The wireframes are provided below.
+Sweater Weather is a back-end application designed to satisfy wireframes presented by a front end team attempting to create a road trip planning weather app.

 This application designs endpoints